-Unit Relevance to the Course: This unit introduces key terms in the financial services sector that will underpin concepts in subsequent units.
+Relevance of this unit to the course: This unit introduces key terms in the financial services sector that will underpin concepts in subsequent units.
 Key participants will be defined, investment distribution channels will be considered and Environmental, Social and Governance will be explored.